-Air quality in Thurston County has improved measurably over the past three decades, and is generally of a high quality at present.
-In the 1980s, the region’s air quality suffered from high levels of PM10 or particulate matter less than 10 microns in size, a pollutant that can become trapped in the lungs and reduce the lungs’ ability to absorb oxygen.
-In 1985, the region’s maximum readings for PM10 were approximately 250 micrograms over a 24-hour period, exceeding the national standard of 150 micrograms in a day.
+Air quality in Thurston County has improved measurably over the past 3 decades, and is generally of a high quality at present.
+In the 1980s, the region’s air quality suffered from high levels of PM10 – particulate matter less than 10 microns in size – a pollutant that can become trapped in the lungs and reduce the lungs’ ability to absorb oxygen.
+In 1985, the region’s maximum readings for PM10 were approximately 250 micrograms per cubic meter over a 24-hour period, exceeding the national standard of 150 micrograms per cubic meter.
 Residential wood stove combustion was a major source of the emissions.

 Regions that experience persistent air quality problems are designated by the federal government as non-attainment areas.
 Non-attainment areas are declared for a specific pollutant within a defined boundary, and require controls for the pollutant under the federal Clean Air Act.